 With the ongoing technological advancements in dentistry, we see a lot of new and progressive dental applications continue to emerge.
 Among the most common dental procedures, today are dental implants.
 These implants have been in existence since ancient Egypt when carved seashells and stones were used to fill up spaces left by missing teeth.
 Then at around 600 AD, there was the emergence of fabricated noble metals that were used as natural roots.
 These dental implants continue to evolve with more advanced designs and materials being discovered almost on a daily basis.

 One of the newest trends in dental implants for 2020 is the use of biomaterials such as ceramics, polymers carbons, and metals to manufacture implants.
 These materials are aimed at improving the quality and standard of dental implants, making them more attractive for the consumer.
 Furthermore, these implants are now computer-generated.
-This process has enabled dentists to create duplicate implants that perfectly match the original teeth in a fraction of the time.
+This process has enabled dental professionals including oral surgeons to create duplicate implants that perfectly match the original teeth in a fraction of the time.
 It also makes the process of replacing a tooth easy and fast since it is designed to fit into the gap snugly without complex adjustments.
 What is more, this technology makes the healing process free of complications, allowing patients to save money.

 Harmful oral bacteria are known to be the leading cause of tooth decay and other serious dental problems.
 That’s why the discovery of antibacterial dental implants is expected to revolutionize the whole dental industry.
 Additionally, patients who get these implants are at liberty to enjoy a variety of foods and drinks without damaging their implants.
 On average, most antibacterial dental implants can last for up to 20 years, which is almost three times longer than the lifespan of most dentures.
 Combined with the right oral hygiene, these implants can last a lifetime.
-However, you have to look for a qualified dentist who has handled similar procedures before doing your dental implant.
+However, you have to look for a qualified oral surgeon who has handled similar procedures before doing your dental implant.